acaranta/backups-n-sync/Readme.md

 After each backup, the following integrity checks are performed:

 * **SHA256 checksum**: Calculated for each backup archive and logged.
-* **MD5 checksum verification**: Compares MD5 checksum of the uploaded file on the remote with the local file using `rclone md5sum`.
-This avoids the read-only filesystem issues that `rclone check` can have.
+* **File size verification**: Compares the size of the uploaded file on the remote with the local file using `rclone lsl`.
+This works with all cloud storage providers and avoids the read-only filesystem issues that `rclone check` can have.
 * **Archive integrity test**: The backup archive is tested using `tar -tzf` to verify it can be read and decompressed without actually extracting data (lightweight, fast, minimal storage overhead).
-* **Logging**: All verification results (checksum, MD5 verification, archive integrity, backup size) are logged and included in the backup summary.
+* **Logging**: All verification results (checksum, size verification, archive integrity, backup size) are logged and included in the backup summary.
 * **Health state**: Verification results are surfaced in the health server state and metrics.

 If any verification step fails, it is logged as an error, but the backup cycle continues for other volumes.